radish-es/casebook-property/content/units/problems/wowkwis.md

 title: Wowkwis
 short: Wowkwis
 type: problem
 description: A Mi'kmaw hunter pursues a fox through the woods, where it is wounded but then killed by a passing hiker.
-You are asked to consider the relative strength of possible legal claims to the fox by either party.
+You are asked to consider the relative strength of possible legal claims to the fox by either party or other claimants.
 image: /imgs/fox.jpg
 imgcaption: Katerina Bartosova on Unsplash
 weight: 1